 Traveling to Europe with ETIAS from Saint Vincentians

 The first thing a Saint Vincentian traveling to Europe must do is check the visa policy of the European country or countries they intend to visit.
-If the traveler is only going to visit destinations within the Schengen Area, they can do so without a visa until 2021, after which they will need to apply for and obtain the ETIAS visa waiver beforehand.
+If the traveler is only going to visit destinations within the Schengen Area, they can do so without a visa until the end of 2022, after which they will need to apply for and obtain the ETIAS visa waiver beforehand.

 By registering with the ETIAS, they submit information about themselves and their travel plans, which can be checked by European border authorities before they arrive.
 Travelers are screened against international databases and watchlists, including the following:

 - The ETIAS watchlist